 Now based Stateside, but originally formed in Newcastle in 1974, early gigs saw the trio cutting their teeth on North East live circuit of working mens clubs.
 Headline gigs at Newcastle Mayfair and Dingwalls gained the band a solid live reputation.
 The gates were opened, and the band went onto UK support slots with Iron Maiden, Ozzy and Whitesnake.

-Raven were at the very forefront of speed metal spawning the big four beasts from the United States – Megadeth, Slayer, Anthrax and dragging Metallica out on their first, and scorching, tour across the USA.
+Raven were at the forefront of speed metal spawning the big four beasts from the United States – Megadeth, Slayer, Anthrax and dragging Metallica out on their first, and scorching, tour across the USA.
 We know where they ended up.
 These were life changing moments.
 Raven knew their future was Stateside and subsequently signed to Megaforce and then major label, Atlantic.

-Fast forward 40 years plus and the band are still hitting it hard with new single ‘Metal City’ from their forthcoming album.
-The music video was filmed on Tyneside capturing iconic structures like the Angel of the North, the Tyne Bridge and even St James’ Park home of Newcastle United.
+Fast forward 40 plus years and the band are still hitting it hard with new single ‘Metal City’ from their forthcoming album.
+The music video was filmed on Tyneside capturing iconic structures like the Angel of the North, Tyne Bridge and even St James’ Park home of Newcastle United.
 I asked bassist and vocalist John Gallagher did filming stir up any memories when you were at the locations ?

 It definitely stirred up some memories especially with one part of the shoot.
 We were driving to one of the locations when I mentioned “I grew up down that street there” and our video guy Paul said “Then let’s check it out!”
 So the footage with me playing the bass is in the backlane in Benwell where we played football as kids.